UkiDLucas/book-wabi-sabi/en/Wabi Sabi.md

 ##### Apprenticeship, getting experience

-The next stage is hard work, I call it apprenticeship phase.
-On this stage you have to show strong will to serve others in order to learn your new craft well.
-The work may not be creative and you may not have autonomy to make decisions, you make sacrifices to learn the craft.
-You will make many mistakes in this stage, but these mistakes will become valuable, even necessary.
+Apprenticeship is the stage where you work very, very hard for others to succeed.
+It sounds terrible, but it is true.
+You need to serve others to get chance to learn from them.
+This could be an entry level job, or graduate research.
+Your work may not be necessary creative and you may not have autonomy to make your own decisions.
+There is a saying in military: "You have to learn how to follow before you can lead."
+At this stage it is essential to develop a network of mentors to guide you on.

+There may be a single apprenticeship for a craft you are learning, or several such as education and time spent in large consulting company where you learn by servicing several clients.
+It can be also working in several technology startups in the row.

+You will make many mistakes in this stage, but these mistakes will become very valuable, even necessary.
+Also, it is better to make these mistakes as apprentice, then later when spending your own, or your investors' money.
+In startup community, it is considered normal to work insanely long hours and fail few times before getting a lucky break.

 ##### Getting a luck break

  The next stage is to happen upon a lucky break, very often in science this happens by mistake.
 You have to be trained enough to recognize such lucky break and latch to it.

-##### Pushing your passion
+##### Pursue your passion

 The lucky break is followed by more hard work.
 At this stage you are going creative work and you have autonomy to make decision.